Fund for the Future

 Campaign Financial Summary

-Lift barriers to participation so that every young person who wishes to can join AMIGOS.
+Lift economic and cultural barriers to participation so that every young person who wishes can join AMIGOS.
+Amplify our visibility through expanded outreach and increased partnerships.

 Strengthen our core systems that were impacted during the pandemic to prepare for growth.
 Expand programming with a focus on addressing current pressing social issues in the context of cultural competence and increased diversity.
 Amplify our visibility through expanded outreach, increased partnerships, and engaging our vast alumni network.